 You will receive a 50% points bonus if you use your card at least 30 times per month.
 This means you can earn 4.5x points at Grocery Stores, 3x at Gas Stations, and 1.5x on everything else with the bonus.
 It also means that the Everyday Preferred can potentially be a better earner at Grocery Stores for a much smaller annual fee.

-I would recommend this card over the Gold Card for those who don’t want a high annual fee.
+I would recommend this card over the Gold Card for those who don’t want to pay a $250 annual fee.
 People who cannot use the Gold Card’s perks will also be better off with this card.
 Both cards have the same redemption options and standard Amex perks.
 If you find Amex’s credits and the Hotel Collection useless, this card is a better alternative.

 The Sapphire Preferred is Chase’s version of the Amex Gold Card.
 It earns 2x Ultimate Rewards (UR) points on Travel and Dining.
 This card has a $95 annual fee and a sign-up bonus worth 60,000 UR points.
 The bonus can be earned after spending $4,000 in the first 3 months.